hubidu/bifrost-io/BACKLOG.md

 - DONE Add browser console logs
 - DONE Dont include project in title
 - DONE Report also git user and git revision
-- Autoscreenshots on grab... ?
+- DONE Autoscreenshots on grab... ?

+- On Error also create an html snapshot
+- IDEA Add a mini-thumbnail bar (filmstrip) to quickly navigate between screenshots
+- IDEA Add forward/backward buttons to quickly navigate between screenshots
 - BUG Highlighting xpath expressions with puppeteer does not work
 - Add a proper cahngelog
 - Unfortunately say will not be reported as a step: Add say to autoscreenshot methods